abhinavranjan23/abhinavranjan23/README.md

   <tr>
     <td>
       <p align="left">
         Welcome to my GitHub!
-I'm a passionate **MCA student** and a tech enthusiast exploring the world of **Full-Stack Development** 🌐, **Data Structures & Algorithms (DSA)** 🧠, and **JavaScript** 💻.
+I'm a passionate <bold>MCA student </bold> and a tech enthusiast exploring the world of **Full-Stack Development** 🌐, **Data Structures & Algorithms (DSA)** 🧠, and **JavaScript** 💻.
 I love to build impactful solutions and solve real-world problems through coding.
 Here's a little about me:
       </p>
     </td>
     <td>